 PSYC 101.
+Introduction to Psychology

-Introduction to Psychology9.
-Artistic Understanding and Expression
+9. Artistic Understanding and Expression

 This category is designed to develop an understanding of the role of the arts in the human endeavor.
 Minimum of 3 hours.
+Objective: Students will perform, create, or interpret artistic works.